alanvinuv/tradingbot/README.md

 >
 > **How to review backtesting results:**
 >
-> - View performance plots in `trade_charts.html`.
+> - View performance plots in `trades.html`.
 > - Open `tearsheet.html` in your browser for an interactive summary.
-> - For multi-stock bot, examine `trade_ledger.csv` in Excel or pandas for a full trade-by-trade audit.
+> - For multi-stock bot, examine `trade_ledger.csv` in Excel or pandas for a full trade-by-trade audit and `indicators.html` for custom plot.

 ---